 Modern Strength & Conditioning

 In the book Supertraining, sports scientists Yuri Verkoshansky and Mel Siff depicted a variety of partner-resisted double-leg and single-leg bridge variations that were proposed to be useful in developing and enhancing the cyclical action of the hips and legs during sprint running.
 They recommend that the resistance exercise, “should not only reproduce the full amplitude of the movement but also the specific direction of resistance to the pull of the muscles.”

-Due to the cumbersome nature of the hip thrust setup that includes setting up and stabilizing a bench, in addition to the other equipment requirements inherent to the hip thrust exercise, apparatuses and devices that allow for a more comfortable and convenient setup, such as the Hip Thruster , Glute Builder, and Booty Builder, are beginning to crop up around the world.
+Due to the cumbersome nature of the hip thrust setup that includes setting up and stabilizing a bench, in addition to the other equipment requirements inherent to the hip thrust exercise, apparatuses and devices that allow for a more comfortable and convenient setup, such as the Hip Thruster , Glute Builder, Booty Builder, and Nautilus Glute Drive are beginning to crop up around the world.

 Why People Hip Thrust

 A poll undertaken in July of 2017 with 7,628 responders indicates that the majority (63%) of exercisers hip thrust for physique and aesthetics purposes (to get a better butt).
 The remaining people hip thrust for injury/pain prevention (16%), transfer to squats and deadlifts (12%), and functional performance outcomes (8%).